mihaelasandrea/planet-shift/README.md

 # Features
 -   It's responsive on different device sizes
 -   Contains interactive elements such as:
-    -   background music which plays by default and can be muted by option;
+    -   Background music which plays by default and can be muted by option.
-    -   different sounds for each interactive user command: when flip card, match cards, game over and victory which can be muted by option;
+    -   Different sounds for each interactive user command: when flip card, match cards, game over and victory which can be muted by option.
-    -   shows number of flips (named in the game "shifts" for consistency reasons - game name "Planet Shift");
+    -   Shows number of flips (named in the game "shifts" for consistency reasons - game name "Planet Shift").
-    -   shows remaining time;
+    -   Shows remaining time.
-    -   for each game restart cards are shuffled;
+    -   For each game restart cards are shuffled.
 ## Features left to implement
 -   the user can choose from beginner (50 seconds remaining time) or advanced level (100 seconds remaining time);
 -   while playing the user can restart the game at any time;